In this InDesign tutorial, we'll take a look at 26 tips and tricks from A to Z. Use them to up your Adobe InDesign game or discover something new.

 Imagine adding page numbers to a 100-page document by hand—yikes!
 Luckily, we don't have to do that in Adobe InDesign.
 It can insert dynamic page numbers for us.
 Not only will it automatically insert the correct number, but it will also change the number if you rearrange your pages.
 Handy, right?

 To insert a page number, go to Type > Insert Special Character > Markers > Current Page Number.
 You could also choose Next Page Number or Previous Page Number, if you prefer.
-To make this even easier, make sure to use these dynamic page numbers on your Master Pages.
+To make this even easier, make sure to use these dynamic page numbers on your Parent Pages.

 Want to know more about page numbers?
 Check out this InDesign tutorial, where you'll learn how to make a table of contents that dynamically responds to your page numbers.